jepasq/elecrud/src/MainPage.md

 ## libfile

-This lib contains the *project files* related work.
+This library contains the *project files* related work and all that can be shared with other clients.